Yacarreon93/training-react-boilerplate/README.md

 14. webpack automatically import css in javascript with webpack using style loader and css loader
 15. babel support proposed javascript features with babel plugins
 16. react hot reload a react app in development with react hot loader
+17. npm avoid duplicate commands by calling one npm script from another